rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.36.0.rst

 The :ref:`API reference <api-reference>` documentation includes the following updates:

--  Added volume and flavor info to the API operation List HA database instance details.
+-  Added volume and flavor info to the List HA database instance details API operation.

--  Added note about converting automated backup schedule, if a source/replica has automated backups enabled, to the Convert replication setup to HA API operation.
-In this case, the schedule will be converted to an HA group automated backup schedule with the source id set to the HA id.
-The day, hour and minute settings will be the same as the source or replica schedule.
+-  Added a note about converting an automated backup schedule, if a source/replica has automated backups enabled, to the Convert replication setup to HA API operation section.
+   The schedule is converted to an HA group automated backup schedule, with the source ID set to the HA ID.
+The day, hour and minute settings are the same as the source or replica schedule.

--  Source changes to RESTART state when enabling as master during replication setup.
+-  Added a warning about the source instance changing to the RESTART state when it is enabled as the master during replication setup.